quananhle/Python/Software Engineering Practicing/Leetcode/Amazon/1020. Number of Enclaves/README.md

             # Base case
             if not (0 <= row < ROWS and 0 <= col < COLS and not grid[row][col] == 0 and not (row, col) in visited):
                 return
+            # Only record the land cells in the boundaries
             visited.add((row, col))
             [dfs(row + dx, col + dy) for dx, dy in DIRECTIONS]